Ann Marie Sastry

 Founder & CEO Amesite

-Dr. Sastry is President and CEO of Amesite.
-Dr. Sastry was previously President, CEO, Board Director and co-Founder of Sakti3, recognized as one of MIT’s 50 Smartest Companies (2015), and as a Crain’s Detroit Business Cool Places to Work winner (2017).
-Backed by a global team of venture capitalists, the company was acquired by Dyson in 2015 for $90M.
+Dr. Sastry was previously CEO and co-Founder of Sakti3 (acquired by Dyson in 2015 for $90M; employee count: 15), recognized as one of MIT’s 50 Smartest Companies (2015), and as a Crain’s Detroit Business Cool Places to Work winner (2017).
 Sastry was invited to the White House in 2015 to be recognized for her technology entrepreneurship and meet with President Barack Obama.
-Read More >
+Her technology and business work have been featured in WSJ, Fortune, Forbes, The Economist, USA Today, The New York Times and on the cover of Inc.

 How Companies Can Stay Ahead as AI Disrupts the Workforce | CNBC